Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Introduction

-We observed that no previous watermarking studies have considered the complete set of the existing strong attacks in their adversarial evaluation; thus, none has demonstrated their robustness against at least three critical attacks.
-Furthermore, we contend that adversarial evaluation of attacks employing the adversary's first strategy (claiming of ownership by the adversary) is unnecessary.
+We observed that no previous watermarking studies have considered the complete set of the existing strong attacks in their adversarial evaluation; previous studies have not demonstrated their robustness against at least one critical attack.
+Furthermore, we contend that adversarial evaluation of attacks employing the adversary's first strategy (claiming ownership by the adversary) is unnecessary.
 This strategy permits for a target model to contain watermarks from its original owner as well as the adversary, which demands additional proof to prove the adversary's ownership (\S\ref{ss:shortcomings}).
 Therefore, there is no motive for the adversary to employ this strategy alone unless she combines the two aforementioned strategies by obscuring the original watermarks and then injecting her own watermarks.

 To this end, we perform our own adversarial evaluation against \numwm of the representative trigger set-based watermarking schemes while taking into account the aforementioned problems.
-We demonstrate that they are weak against at least two of these attacks~\cite{ zhang:asiaccs:2018, tramer:usec:2016, meng:ccs:2017}.
-In particular, nine out of the 10 evaluated schemes were vulnerable to model stealing~\cite{tramer:usec:2016, orekondy:cvpr:2019} and evasion attacks~\cite{meng:ccs:2017, li:acsac:2019, namba:asiaccs:2019}.
+We demonstrate that they are weak against at least two of these attacks.
+In particular, all of the 11 evaluated schemes were vulnerable to evasion~\cite{meng:ccs:2017, li:acsac:2019, namba:asiaccs:2019} and ownership piracy attacks~\cite{adi:usec:2018}.

 \textbf{Overlooked adaptive adversary.} Previous studies focused on evaluating their watermark robustness against selected existing attacks.
 Meanwhile, a vast volume of recent research on establishing the robustness of DNN models has considered adaptive adversaries~\cite{ quiring:usec:2020,chen:usec:2020, shan:ccs:2020, carlini:aisec:2017, jia:ccs:2019, cao:ndss:2021}.